Estate Planning and Management

 Families often need help to dispose of unused woodworking equipment from a woodworker's estate.
 Woodworking shops typically contain power tools, hand tools, lumber and various other items unfamiliar to non-woodworkers.
 Determining the value and saleability of a shop's contents can be a challenging task.
 It can be difficult to decide whether to try to sell these items yourself, hire a professional estate seller or find an organization to receive a donation and receive a tax benefit.
 The San Diego Fine Woodworkers Association (SDFWA) may be able to assist you in making the right choice

 This section outlines what SDFWA can do to assist you.
 We have put together an experienced team of woodworkers to help families deal with the disposition of an unused woodworking shop during stressful times.
-Woodworking tools and materials are specialized and complex.
-Most non-woodworkers will not be able to value these items appropriately.
-A small hand tool may look like a $20 item but be worth $200.
-At the other extreme, a large power tool may appear to be worth $1,000 but, because it is obsolete or in poor condition, be worth much less.
-We can visit the shop, conduct a brief survey of the contents, advise you as to the value and saleability of the equipment, tools and materials and explain various options for disposing of the shop.
-SDFWA is a 501(c)(3) non-profit organization and, if the contents are suitable, can sometimes accept donations.
+If the shop is located in the immediate San Diego area we can visit the shop, conduct a brief survey of the contents, advise you as to the value and saleability of the equipment, tools and materials and explain various options for disposing of the shop.
+SDFWA is a 501(c)(3) non-profit organization and, if the contents are suitable, we can sometimes accept donations.
 For additional information send an email to us at: EstatePlanning@sdfwa.org

 ESTATE DISPOSITION OPTIONS